-A. I have attended several industry seminars/courses on cost of service, rate design, pricing, distributed generation, financing transmission expansion, transmission cost allocation, renewable power project siting, etc. I have also presented at industry events on the topics of Revenue Requirement, Rate Design, and Net Metering.
+A. I have attended several industry seminars/courses on cost of service, rate design, pricing, distributed generation, financing transmission expansion, transmission cost allocation, renewable power project siting, etc. I have also presented to the Cooperatives' Boards of Directors and at industry events on the topics of Revenue Requirement, Cost of Service, Rate Design, and Net Metering.